vseryakov/backendjs/README.md

   When `sender` is specified then all messages for given sender will be returned.

+  When `id` is specified and i tis not the current account id, then all messages that the current account has sent to the `id` will be returned, i.e. this is how i can get all messages i have sent to the `id`.

   NOTE: The `mtime` is when the backend server received the message, if client and the server clocks are off this may return wrong data or not return anything at all, also because the arrival order of the messages cannot be guaranteed, sending fast multiple messages may be received in different order by the backend and this will result in mtimes that do not correspond to actual times when the message has been sent.